PeregrineLabs/Ecosystem/README.md

 	source ${ECO_ROOT}/etc/ecosystem.aliases

-which provide some functional aliases.
+which provides some functional aliases.

 **Windows** is a slightly different beast, there is a eco.cmd file that wraps ecosystem.py - unlike linux and osx the environment is only temporarily set (if someone has a work around please let us know).
 Using the example above one would do

 	eco -t maya2014,vray3.05,yeti1.3.0 -r maya

-to start maya with the inteded environment.
+to start maya with the intended environment.

 ## Tool Environments

+For Ecosystem to work you need to set the ECO_ENV environment variable to a directory location that contains the required .env files.
+Our in house repo is public and can be accessed at [https://github.com/PeregrineLabs/Ecosystem-Env](https://github.com/PeregrineLabs/Ecosystem-Env) - to get started this can be cloned to give you an example of how you might set up commong VFX/animation applications.

 Each .env file contains a python dictionary with specific key words to control how Ecosystem resolves the tools needs.